SherlockSec/docs/docs/discord-hue/discord-hue.md

 # Hue for Discord
 {: .no_toc }

 Hue for Discord is a Discord.js bot that can control your lights from a Discord server.
-The Hue bot is written in Node.js using two main packages:
+The Hue bot is written in Node.js using two main packages: `discord.js` and `node-hue-api`

- * `discord.js`
- * `node-hue-api`

 [![github-logo](https://github.com/favicon.ico) __View On GitHub__](https://github.com/SherlockSec/HueForDiscord)